blockarcade/whitepaper/README.md

 ---------------------------------------------------------------------------------------------------------------------
  Current                                 Near-term                                 Future
 ------------------------------------- ---------------------------------------- ----------------------------------------
-  IOST Raffle                            Money Blocks                             Light Riders
+  Quantum Raffle                         CryptoRun                                Money Blocks

   Everyone loves a good raffle!
-A twist on Tetris where we randomly     Another classic!
-Light Riders is
+A retro racing game where you get to     A twist on Tetris where we randomly
-  This raffle will be fun and fair       drop blocks filled with IOST and TIX.   a **true** PVP light bikes game. with plenty of ways to win.
+  This raffle will be fun and fair       keep the IOST you pick up on the road.   drop blocks filled with IOST and TIX. with plenty of ways to win.
+Let's see who gets the best lap time!
 Clear the blocks to get the cash!
-Similar to the Tron arcade machine.

-  OnBlock.me support.
   NFT T-Shirts for the prize exchange.
-Integrate fiat on-ramp for IOST.
+Arcade Coin                              Integrate fiat on-ramp for IOST.

-  Port the ENERGY token from Tron        NFT collectibe unique art pieces for to IOST to onboard new users to        the prize exchange.
+                                         NFT collectibe unique art pieces for
-  IOST.
+                                         the prize exchange.

 ---------------------------------------------------------------------------------------------------------------------